raullunadelvalle/MS-INRF/Readme.txt

-We provide the code used during simulations in the article:
+Code used during simulations in:

 Luna, R., Serrano-Pedraza, I., & Bertalmío, M. (2024).
 Overcoming the limitations of motion sensor models by considering